 Melanoma Research Alliance

-Founded in 2007 by melanoma survivor Debra Black and her husband, Leon, under the auspices of the Milken Institute, MRA has ushered in a dynamic new era of scientific progress.
-MRA has become the largest non-profit funder of melanoma research, funding over $101 million in cutting-edge studies and leveraging millions more from other sources.
+Founded by melanoma survivor Debra Black and her husband, Leon, under the auspices of the Milken Institute, MRA has ushered in a dynamic new era of scientific progress.
+MRA has become the largest non-profit funder of melanoma research, funding cutting-edge studies and leveraging millions more from other sources.
 Thanks to the generous support of our founders, 100 percent of donations to MRA directly support our research program.

 MRA’s RESEARCH STRATEGY